hone1er/Thrasher_alexa_skill/README.md

 Thrasher Magazine Alexa skill

 Thrasher Magazine's website is parsed for infomation about the recent video uploads.
 The code is activated by an Amazon Echo, Dot, or Spot.
-For testing purposes you will need to have someway to connect to your developer.amazon.com account such as ngrok.
+You will need an amazon developer account to do any testing.

  To-Do
  -----